 Basinski had recently wrapped his Disintegration Loops series, so he cranked the volume, cracked open the windows and went up to his roof, where he noticed a friend across the way, who had a video camera out.

 “It was the last hour of daylight,” says Basinski, “so I asked her to help me frame the camera and let the tape run out.
 It was just devastating.”

 This year, the resulting audiovisual piece was added to the permanent collection of the September 11 Memorial Museum.
 Temporary Residence Ltd. will also release a lavish Disintegration Loops box set on November 13th.
-We caught up with Basinski, calling from his LA home, on the anniversary of 9/11…
+We caught up with Basinski, calling from his LA home, on the 11th anniversary of the day that changed everything…

 When did you first get involved with making music?